Medical Indemnity Fund Frequently Asked Questions (FAQs)

 • durable medical equipment

-• certain home modifications
+• qualifying home modifications

 • assistive technology

-• certain vehicle modifications
+• qualifying vehicle modifications

 • prescription and non-prescription medications